Hero3601/Timer.github.io/README.md

-**So , this is my first repo that actually works fine and before opening the timer webpage remember that if you want to set it for a minute you should type 60 and if you want a hour you should type 3600 until i we try to change that**
+**So , this is my first repo that actually works fine and before opening the timer webpage remember that if you want to set it for a minute you should type 60 and if you want a hour you should type 3600 until we try to change**